kadavris/monitoring/hardware/mikrotik/README.md

-# mikrotik2mqtt - Collecting hardware state and net statistics from MikroTik router(s)
+# mikrotik2mqtt - Collecting hardware state and network statistics from the MikroTik router(s)
-Tested under Fedora Linux
+Tested under Fedora Linux 40+
 Requires:
 * python3
 * SSH module (https://github.com/ParallelSSH/ssh-python)

 ## Slightly longer intro
-This script produces reports on a MikroTik brand router's:
+This script uses SSH to access the MikroTik brand router's and produces several kinds of reports:
 1) Health: temperature and PSU voltage
 2) Network statistics per interface specified
+3) Firewall counts for the rules that have a special tag in comment
+4) User-defined firewall queries

 And passes it to the [MQTT](https://en.wikipedia.org/wiki/MQTT) publishing agent.
 Specifically, the [mqtt-tool](https://github.com/kadavris/mqtt) was designed to be usable in this case.